trillium-rs/trillium/docs/guide/handlers.md

 [**Static Files**](./handlers/static.md) — Serve files from disk with `trillium-static`, or embed them in the binary at compile time with `trillium-static-compiled`.

+[**Frontend**](./handlers/frontend.md) — Serve a compiled JS/TS frontend (Vite, webpack, Next.js) from the same binary as the api: embedded assets in release builds, a live-reloading dev-server proxy in development.

 [**Template Engines**](./handlers/templates.md) — Integrations for Askama (compile-time, type-safe), Tera (runtime), and Handlebars (runtime).

 [**Compression**](./handlers/compression.md) — Compresses response bodies with zstd, brotli, or gzip, selected based on the client's `Accept-Encoding` header.

 [**Caching Headers**](./handlers/utilities.md#caching-headers) — Adds `ETag` and `Last-Modified` support, automatically returning `304 Not Modified` for unchanged resources.

+[**Cache**](./handlers/cache.md) — RFC 9111 HTTP cache that stores responses and serves them without re-running the downstream handler while fresh.

 ## Real-time